 Yong Suk Lee

-Amid growing concern about how artificial intelligence will shape the future of work, Keough School expert Yong Suk Lee conducts research that will provide answers — and put workers first.
+Amid growing concern about how artificial intelligence will shape the future of work, Keough School faculty member Yong Suk Lee, a Kellogg faculty fellow, conducts research that will provide answers — and put workers first.

 His goal is to share evidence that both helps workers understand the impact of these new technologies and enables leaders to implement them ethically, in a way that empowers workers.

-“This is very much tied to addressing inequality,” said Lee, associate professor of technology, economy, and global affairs at the University of Notre Dame’s Keough School of Global Affairs.
+“This is very much tied to addressing inequality,” said Lee, associate professor of technology, economy, and global affairs at the Keough School of Global Affairs.
 “A key question is, how do we train workers to leverage these new technologies in their roles so that they can create value rather than being left behind?”

 Discussion focused how generative AI affects workers, and on training workers to better use these technologies, Lee said.
 Generative AI includes large language models such as OpenAI’s ChatGPT and Meta’s Llama, as well as tools that help generate images and video.